VictorSP17/Simple_GAN_MNIST/README.md

 # README

-In the jupyter notebook you can find a simple Generative Adversarial Network (GAN) used with the MNIST dataset to generate new images.
+In the Jupyter notebook you can find a simple Generative Adversarial Network (GAN) used with the MNIST dataset to generate new images.